Does AI search make for a more effective knowledge management system? When it comes to customer service, the answer lies in a single word: effort.

 - Knowledge management platform: Internal and/or external facing.
 Goes beyond simple knowledge base functionality by facilitating knowledge creation, collaboration, and accessibility

 - Document Management System (DMS): For storing, managing, and tracking electronic documents.
-Version control, access control, and document search.
+Offers version control, access control, and document search capabilities.

-- Content Management System (CMS): Primarily for managing website content, but can also be used for internal knowledge management strategy.
-Think: creating, editing, and publishing various content formats.
+- Content Management System (CMS): Primarily for managing website content, but can also be used for a knowledge management process.
+Think: creating, editing, and publishing valuable information in various content formats.

-- Collaboration tool: These tools or platforms offer features real-time chat, video conferencing, and task management.
-They facilitate communication and knowledge sharing.
+- Collaboration tool: Offers real-time chat, video conferencing, and task management.
+Collaboration tools facilitate communication, cooperation, and knowledge sharing.
+Some organizations use Slack for Case Swarming.

 - Learning Management System (LMS): Designed for delivering and managing employee training programs, training materials, online courses, assessments, and performance tracking tools.

 An AI search platform doesn’t store or generate content.
-Instead, it brings existing sources of content into a unified search index, which support better findability in a variety of user contexts.
-An AI search platform solves for findability in ways that a KMS typically cannot:
+Instead, it brings existing sources of content into a unified index, which supports better findability in a variety of user contexts.
+AI search solves for findability in ways that a knowledge management system typically cannot:

-- Retrieve content from many different sources and repositories
+- Retrieve the right information from many different sources

 - Tailor search results based on user context in a variety of channels

-- Recommend resources based on explicit inputs (intent topics from an IVR, for example, or chat transcripts), or unexpressed customer needs (like the next best question)
+- Recommend knowledge resources based on explicit inputs (that is, searching for both the keywords entered as well as the intent behind the keyword), or unexpressed customer needs (like the next best question that similar users have asked)

 - Free up agents to focus on the customer instead of searching for knowledge

-- Tangibly boosts efficiency metrics like hold time, handle time, FCR, and escalation/transfer rates
+- Tangibly boost efficiency metrics like hold time, handle time, first contact resolution (FCR), and escalation/transfer rates

-- Offers search relevance, unified index, hybrid search, a suite of AI models, and reporting, thanks to a a full-stack closed loop system architecture
+- Offer search relevance, unified index, hybrid search, a suite of AI models, and reporting, thanks to a a full-stack closed loop system architecture

-Most enterprises already keep vast amounts of documents and data in various repositories; the challenge isn’t necessarily storing and organizing it (with a KMS), but finding a way to put it to use in the right situations — through a unified, highly relevant experience.
+Most enterprises already keep vast amounts of documents and data in various repositories; the challenge isn’t storing and organizing it (with a knowledge management system), but finding a way to put it to use in the right situations—through a unified, highly relevant experience.

 - Reduce average handle time (AHT) by nearly 12%